mathworks/build-glibc-bz-19329-patch/README.md

     git clone https://build-glibc-bz19329-patch.github.com
     cd build-glibc-bz19329-patch
 ```
 2. Build (using `docker build`) for the distribution and specific release you want to patch.
-Select the distribution and specific distribution version by setting the build argument `DIST_BASE` and `DIST_TAG`. `DIST_BASE:DIST_BASE` must be one of
+Select the distribution and specific distribution version by setting the build argument `DIST_BASE` and `DIST_TAG`. `DIST_BASE:DIST_TAG` must be one of

     | | |
     | - | - |